jzabinski-dolios/clinicmind/answers/answer6.md

     return null;
 }
 ```
 Given a desired sum and an array of integers, this method will find a set of integers whose sum is as desired.
-Counting the 'decision keywords', this method has a total complexity of 5.
+Counting the 'decision keywords', this method has a total complexity of 5: 2 `for`'s, 2 `if`'s, and the number 1.

 Contrast that with this code, inspired by [a Stack Overflow article](https://stackoverflow.com/a/68097491/14632909):